WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-05-31-automatically-issue-ssl-certificates-and-use-ssl-termination-in-kubernetes.md

 The OrderApi ingress file looks the same, except that the name is orderapi instead of customerapi.

-Next, add the TLS secret name and the host to the values.release.yaml or values.yaml file.
+Next, add the TLS secret name and the host to the values.yaml file.

 <script src="https://gist.github.com/WolfgangOfner/f2c08d18403841182fa68a81a1081e73.js"></script>
 The variables, for example, \_\_TlsSecretName\_\_ are defined in the CI/CD pipeline and will be replaced by the Tokenizer.
 For more information about the Tokenizer, see [Replace Helm Chart Variables in your CI/CD Pipeline with Tokenizer](/replace-helm-variables-tokenizer).